slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On books

+Reading and experience train your model of the world.
+And even if you forget the experience or what you read, its effect on your model of the world persists.

 > *'The great books are the books that never have to be written again.'-- Carl Van Doren*
 > *'A classic is a book that has never finished saying what it has to say.' -- Italo Calvino*
 > *'A classic is a book which people praise and don't read.' -- Mark Twain*